Kunjesh9867/HackerRank/MySQL/Basic Select/README.md

 # Employee Names
-Write a query that prints a list of employee names (i.e.: the name attribute) from the Employee table in alphabetical order.
+`Write a query that prints a list of employee names (i.e.: the name attribute) from the Employee table in alphabetical order.`

-Input Format
 The Employee table containing employee data for a company is described as follows:

 | Column      |   Type     |
 | :--         | :--        |